hofff/contao-selectri/README.md

 	...
 	'eval' => array(
     	// all values are the defaults
 		'min'				=> 0,			// the selection can be empty
 		'max'				=> 1,			// let the user select not more than 1 item
 		'searchLimit'		=> 20,			// max search results
-		'findInSet'		=> false,		// dont use csv
-		'sort'			=> 'list',
+		'findInSet'			=> false,		// dont use csv 'additionalInput'	=> false,		// no additional inputs via node content callback is injected 'sort'				=> 'list',
 		'height'			=> 'auto',		// the height of the tree widget 'tl_class'			=> 'clr',		// some css-classes,
 		'class'				=> '',			// use "radio" or "checkbox" to replace the icons 'data'				=> 'SelectriContaoTableDataFactory', // the data factory class to use 'treeTable'			=> 'tl_page',	// a DB-table containing the tree structure (Contao-like adjacency list) 'mode'				=> 'all',		// which nodes are selectable: "all", "leaf", "inner" ),
 	...
 );